 Hangout and interact with some of the already established freelance writers and webmasters for guidance, tips and ideas.
 There are hundreds of blogs and websites dedicated to helping webmasters, internet marketers, and freelance writers to make money out of the content creation business.

 Very important.
 I already mentioned this, but just making sure you don’t forget.
 Any input in terms of time, effort and resources in this freelance writing game without clearly written goals translates into a rat race.
 You need small goals that finally aggregate into your major bigger goal given time, effort and focus.

-Examples of freelance Writing Career and Business goals would be.
+Examples of your freelance Writing Career and Business goals could be.

 - To make $50 per day writing web articles (within the first week)